 Dogs could be compared to four-year-old children who whine on rainy days about boredom and wanting something to do.
 If not given safe and productive alternatives, they will certainly find a pastime and it might be un-planting your potted palm, countertop cruising for munchies, or leaving shed fur all over the guest bedroom’s new chenille spread.
 Old dogs may develop problems “holding it” and act embarrassed when they make a mess on the antique rug.
 Giving your dog a legal place to lounge, sleep or play makes good sense.
 This also gives them a safe retreat away from that pestering toddler or the aggravating kitten.
 Yes, dogs need a special space to call their own, just like people do.

 There are a number of ways you can create a special space for your dog.
 Depending on their size, the space can be a whole back yard to a small corner of the bedroom.
+Use a reliable tie out like the C Cable Tieout for Large Dogs if you plan on keeping your dog from venturing outside the safety radius.
 Here are some ideas to start.

 Offer A Doggy Condo